 Stamp Duty Land Tax Return, etc. We have even seen advertisements saying that extra charges will be made for such things as postage!
 Some quotes will also leave out such things as the optional

-environmental search and the Chancel Repair insurance, even though everyone dealing with conveyancing knows all about these things.
+environmental search, even though everyone dealing with conveyancing knows all about these things.